Fawazcp/AWS_3_Tier_using_Terraform/README.md

 we can also see 2 webtier instances has been created.

-- Go to load balancer and copy the external load balancer DNS name and we can see our website is working 😎
+- Go to load balancer and copy the external load balancer DNS name and paste it in a new browser, we can see our website is working 😎

 ![image](snapshots/28.png)